Yossi/agent-stats-utils/README.md

 Once you get a feel for what this script does, you may want to set it up to run with crontab, or something similar.

-First time phantomjs is run (only needed for check_for_applicants now) it will ask you to log in to your google account.
+First time phantomjs is run (only needed for custom range now) it will ask you to log in to your google account.
 The script just takes what you enter and passes it to phantomjs where a google login page is open (headless).
 It also stores a cookie so you don't have to login every time.